Meharry Medical College School of Dentistry: Academics

 Bio-medical Science based, spanning a length of four years leading to a Doctor of Dental Surgery degree.

 During the first two years, dental students take medical science courses along with students at the Meharry Medical College at the Harold Dadford West Basic Sciences Center.
 The final two years entails a curriculum of comprehensive clinical care.

+The school offers an International Track Program, described on its website as "an advanced standing program for dentists who have completed their dental training outside of a Commission on Dental Accreditation (CODA) accredited U.S. or Canada dental program."

+Together with the Meharry School of Graduate Studies and Research, the School of Dentistry offers a DDS/PhD dual degree program, which, according to the website, is intended for "clinical and research professionals seeking to identify and solve significant problems in oral health and/or its influence on overall health."

 Facilities

 Meharry Medical College School of Dentistry is located on 1005 Doctor D B Todd Junior Boulevard, Nashville, TN.
-The College, houses patient clinics, research and teaching facilities, educational programs, and administrative offices.
+The College houses patient clinics, research and teaching facilities, educational programs, and administrative offices.
 The operatories are designed in modules, each containing a waiting room, offices, X-ray facilities, and a seminar room for instruction and consultation.
 These facilities enable the College to provide oral health care for Tennesseans.
+In 2014, the school unveiled the Henry Schein Cares Graduate Programs Residency Clinic, a facility with dental technology that can be used by students of the school to provide dental services to underserved community members.